The perils of delaying your family law property settlement

-If you’re in a rising property market and you want to retain a property, it makes sense to try and get that property settlement done as quickly as possible, otherwise it may make it impossible to keep that house.
+If you’re in a rising property market, and you want to retain a property, it makes sense to try to get your property settlement done as quickly as possible, otherwise it may make it impossible to keep that house.

-In a recent case decided by the Full Court of the Family Court of Australia, the court said that a property the husband had inherited three years after separation was to be included in the property pool after the trial judge had excluded it.
+In a recent case decided by the Full Court of the Family Court of Australia, the court said that a property the husband had inherited three years after separation was to be included in the property pool.

 Prospective inheritances (that is, where the person who has made the will still has capacity to change that will and is alive) are not taken into account by the court.